sunpy/sunpy.org/project/roles.rst

 * Evaluating and soliciting new pull requests which are consistent with their scope and contribution standards.
 * Providing material support for open pull requests to enable merging.
-* Maintaining and developing the roadmap consistent with the roadmap of the overall core package.
+* Maintaining and developing the roadmap consistent with the roadmap of the project.
 * Mentoring the next generation of maintainers and developers.
 * Responding to relevant queries on all official SunPy communication channels.
 * Handling GitHub issues associated with their scope.
-* Overseeing and improving documentation content.
+* Overseeing and improving related documentation content.
-* Soliciting and implementing improvements and new additions to the documentation content.
+* Soliciting and implementing improvements and new additions to related documentation content.

 **Estimated Commitment Level**: Around 2 hour per week, but comes in bursts as PRs are opened or as questions roll in.